MY MUSINGS ON INTERIOR DESIGN TRENDS FOR 2024 (AND BEYOND)

 With the banning of various endangered wood types under CITES, no more furniture pieces will EVER be made from these woods again, so the need to recycle and continue to use, these older pieces becomes of even more paramount importance.

-So, in a nutshell, buy traditional and buy QUALITY !
+So, in a nutshell, buy traditional and buy QUALITY!

 I know that many of you will read this and say “But of course, he would say that.
 He is biased.
-It is in his interests that traditional becomes all the rage again”
+It is in his interests that traditional becomes all the rage again” ….
+AND ….
+You would be right!

 But, I am basing my opinions, not just on foolish hope BUT on the evidence that I see on the ground.
 I see it happening and I see it gradually changing every week and every month that passes.